appacademy/campus-hybrid-setup/macos-setup.md

 instructions.

 > IMPORTANT: If you have a mac with an Apple Silicon chip, please read the Apple
-> Silicon addendum before proceeding with these instructions.
-You can
+> Silicon addendum (see left-hand sidebar) before proceeding with these
-> find out if you have this chip by going to the Apple menu and choosing `About
+> instructions.
+You can find out if you have this chip by going to the Apple
-> This Mac`.
-If you see `Chip: Apple` then you have an Apple Silicon Mac.
+> menu and choosing `About This Mac`.
+If you see `Chip: Apple` then you have an
+> Apple Silicon Mac.

 ## What to install